 - Put your arms straight out in front of you with your hands at shoulder level.

-- Internally rotate the arm (think pouring a glass of milk!).
+- Internally rotate the arm (think to pour a glass of milk!).

 - Have someone lightly place downward force to the top of your forearms.